2019–2021 Iraqi protests: January

 In reaction to the airstrikes, the Iraqi parliament called for the expulsion of US troops from the country.

 7 January After holding funeral processions across Iran, Iranian Supreme Leader Ali Khamenei held funeral prayers among hundreds of thousands of people and crying in front of the Iraqi flag-draped coffin for the deceased.
 Abu Mahdi al-Muhandis' body was returned to Iraq and transferred to his hometown of Basra.
 His burial was delayed because of the huge crowd at the funeral.
-On 8 January, Al-Muhandis was buried in Iraq's Najaf where hundreds of mourners gathered to pay their final respects.
+On 8 January, al-Muhandis was buried in Iraq's Najaf where hundreds of mourners gathered to pay their final respects.
 Funeral processions were also held in several Iraqi cities prior to Najaf, including Baghdad and Karbala.

 12 January: Hundreds of Iraqis in Basra mourned the death of the correspondent for local television station al-Dijla, Ahmad Abdessamad, and his cameraman Safaa Ghali.
 A mourner stated that the attack was obviously an attempt to keep people silent, France 24 reported.
 Iraq's Ministry of Interior invited journalists to a conference in Basra, in order to discuss the killings, as well as the security conditions of the city.
 However, the ministry was left with no choice but to cancel the conference because journalists refused to attend.

-17 January: At least two people were killed and dozens injured after the security forces fire upon protesters at Sinak bridge in central Baghdad.
+17 January: At least two people were killed and dozens injured after the security forces fire upon protesters at al-Sinak bridge in central Baghdad.
 In the southern city of Najaf, Iraqi protesters attacked the Kata'ib Hezbollah militia's center and set it afire.
-Next day protestors continued by burning posters of Qassem Soleimani.
+Next day protestors continued by burning posters of Qasem Soleimani.

 20 January: Four protesters and two police officers were killed in fresh clashes in Baghdad.
 Medical sources disclosed that over 50 people were injured, according to Arab News.
 Iraqi security forces reportedly fired tear gas and threw stun grenades, in response to the petrol bombs thrown at them by protesters in Baghdad's Tayaran Square.
 In the southern parts of Iraq however, hundreds of protesters in Karbala, Amara and Nasiriyah shut down major roads and burned tyres.
 The protesters maintained that Prime Minister Adel Abdul Mahdi has failed in nominating a new government that would be welcomed by Iraqis, among several other promises.